turingschool/backend-curriculum-site/module1/lessons/each.md

 ```

 Since we know that each won't save anything for us, we need to create some placeholder container to store our _new_ collection.
 In Mod 1, you may hear this placeholder called the accumulator or the aggregator.
 The thing to remember is that when you are using \#each, you will almost always use some sort of placeholder to preserve the result that you want - in this case, the capitalized names.
 Without the placeholder, you will not be able to access the information that you want!

+Again - without the accumulator/placeholder/aggregator, you will NOT be able to access the information you want.

 ## Get a Subset of a Collection